-Precautions must be taken to prevent condensate from freezing inside the vent pipe.
-All vent piping exposed to freezing temperatures must be insulated with 1⁄2" thick closed cell foam.
+Precautions should be taken to prevent condensate from freezing inside the vent/flue pipe and/or at the vent/flue pipe termination.
+All vent/flue piping exposed to freezing temperatures below 35°F for extended periods of time must be insulated with 1/2" thick closed cell foam.
+Also all vent/flue piping exposed outdoors in excess of the terminations shown in this manual (or in unheated areas) must be insulated with 1/2" thick closed cell foam.
 Inspect piping for leaks prior to installing insulation.